equidistantLexicographer/YAP1947/8-TABLE OF CONTENTS.md

 	&emsp; &emsp; Kindred words<br>
 	&emsp; &emsp; A few lessons

-TIT.
+CHAP.
 III.
 THE USAGE OF THE HYPHEN<br>
 	&emsp; &emsp; Dissenting reasons<br>
 	&emsp; &emsp; A brief event<br>
 	&emsp; &emsp; Concurring reasons<br>
 	&emsp; &emsp; When to use the hyphen

-TIT.
+CHAP.
 IV.
 THE ACCENT IN VISAYAN<br>
 	&emsp; &emsp; Preface<br>
 	&emsp; &emsp; That of Father Kaufmann’s<br>
 	&emsp; &emsp; That of the three accents<br>